Stay in the know!

 Keywords: Weed Management

-Cucurbits, which include cucumbers, pumpkins, squash, and melons, are susceptible to several diseases, including bacterial wilt and cucurbit yellow vine disease.
-Mesotunnels, which are modified row cover systems consisting of nylon mesh fabric and hoops, can be effective, organic-compliant methods of excluding pests.
-This study assesses the effectiveness of several pest and weed management practices (i.e. mesotunnels, furrow cover cropping, and landscape fabric) in reducing insect pest populations, disease incidence, fruit yield, and fruit quality in acorn squash.
+Mesotunnels can be effective, organic-compliant methods of excluding insect pests.
+This study assessed the effectiveness of several pest and weed management practices (mesotunnels, furrow cover cropping, and landscape fabric) in reducing insect pest populations, disease incidence, fruit yield, and fruit quality in organic acorn squash.

 Contact: Sarah Pethybridge, Cornell University